BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 ## Non Euclidean Blackholes

-So now that we know what we are talking about, what is a non euclidean blackhole?
+So now that we know what we are talking about, what is a non euclidean black hole?

-Earlier, I said that for each step of our lightray simulation, we bend it towards the blackhole depending on the distance.
+Earlier, I said that for each step of our lightray simulation, we bend it towards the black hole depending on the distance.

 Usually when we say "distance", what we really mean is "euclidean distance", the distance we learn in schools.